Work for Us - FAQs

 What if I am contracted to work but change my mind as I am worried about CoVID?

 We understand that the current situation is difficult and somewhat unknown.
-We would urge you to give very careful consideration to whether you would realistically be able to commit to working over the October season.
+We would urge you to give very careful consideration to whether you would realistically be able to commit to working over the Summer season.
 In particular you should consider:

 - Your journey to camp: are you happy using public transport?